-misconducts to the Chairman of the Audit, Risk and Governance Committee. whistle-blower will be treated with confidentiality.
+1. DPH has a whistle-blowing policy to allow staff, suppliers, contractors, partners and other stakeholders to raise concerns or report malpractices and misconducts to the Chairman of the Audit, Risk and Governance Committee.
+The policy aims to encourage the reporting of such matters in good faith, with the confidence that persons making such reports will be treated fairly and with due follow-up action.
+All whistle-blower reports, including the identity of the whistle-blower will be treated with confidentiality.
 There is no known whistleblower report in the financial year ended 31 March 2022.